m-reuter/ha-addons/pyhpsu2mqtt/README.md

 This will check at 19:00 if warm water temp is below 46 (done to reduce unnecessary write operations).
 It will then set the dhw setpoint1 to 51 degrees, triggering the pump to go into hot water mode.
 It will then reset the dhw setpoint1 to 48 degrees, which is the default for the rest of the day.
-You can also attach a lovelace button to this automation to quickly make hot water before returning home if you expect that several people want to take a shower soon.
-The advantage here is that no electric heating rod is used (unless the heat pump exceeds the timelimit before reaching the target temp, which is usually 50 mins by default - I set mine to 60 min to avoid using the heting rod at all for warm water).
+You can also attach a lovelace button to this automation to quickly make hot water before returning home.
+The advantage here is that no electric heating rod is used (unless the heat pump exceeds the timelimit before reaching the target temp, which is usually 50 mins by default).